bagnalla/PCF/README.md

 # PCF
-Haskell implementation of a Programming Computable Functions (PCF) interpreter.
+A Haskell implementation of a Programming Computable Functions (PCF) interpreter.

 This is a statically typed lambda calculus with Booleans, natural numbers, and a fix operator for general recursion.
 It is heavily based on material from "Types and Programming Languages" by Benjamin Pierce.